Stevens-Mark/LesPetitsPlats/README.md

 ## Develop a search algorithm in JavaScript

-(This project is part of the "Front-End Developer" training by OpenClassrooms).

 After having published cookbooks for several years, the company has decided to launch a new project: to create its own recipe website like Marmiton or 750g.
 A Recipe site with multiple search options:

 ## Scenario